SS George Washington

 At the outbreak of World War I, George Washington was interned by the then-neutral United States, until that country entered into the conflict in April 1917.
-George Washington was seized by the United States and taken over for use as a troop transport by the U.S. Navy.
+George Washington was seized by the United States and taken over for use as a troop transport by the US Navy.
 Commissioned as USS George Washington (ID-3018), she sailed with her first load of American troops in December 1917.

 In total, she carried 48,000 passengers to France, and returned 34,000 to the United States after the Armistice.
-George Washington also carried U.S. President Woodrow Wilson to France twice for the Paris Peace Conference.
+George Washington also carried US President Woodrow Wilson to France twice for the Paris Peace Conference.
 George Washington was decommissioned in 1920 and handed over the United States Shipping Board (USSB), who reconditioned her for passenger service.
-SS George Washington sailed in transatlantic passenger service for both the United States Mail Steamship Company (one voyage) and United States Lines for ten years, before she was laid up in the Patuxent River in Maryland in 1931.
+George Washington sailed in transatlantic passenger service for both the United States Mail Steamship Company (one voyage) and United States Lines for ten years, before she was laid up in the Patuxent River in Maryland in 1931.

-During World War II, the ship was re-commissioned by the U.S. Navy as USS Catlin (AP-19) for about six months and was operated by the British under Lend-Lease, but her old coal-fired engines were too slow for effective combat use.
-After conversion to oil-fired boilers, the ship was chartered to the U.S. Army as USAT George Washington and sailed around the world in 1943 in trooping duties.
+During World War II, the ship was re-commissioned by the US Navy as USS Catlin (AP-19) for about six months and was operated by the British under Lend-Lease, but her old coal-fired engines were too slow for effective combat use.
+After her boilers were converted to oil fuel, the ship was chartered to the US Army as USAT George Washington and sailed around the world in 1943 in trooping duties.
 The ship sailed in regular service to the United Kingdom and the Mediterranean from 1944 to 1947, and was laid up in Baltimore after ending her Army service.
 A fire in January 1951 damaged the ship severely, and she was sold for scrapping the following month.